We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 How do you use HTTP version as a sales prospecting signal?

 HTTP version alone is too noisy to use as a prospecting signal.
 The right approach combines three signals: HTTP version (is the site serving HTTP/1.1 to modern clients?), TLS version (is the server stuck on TLS 1.2?), and full technology fingerprint (what CMS, server software, analytics, and payment processors does the site run?).
 When all three signals align on "outdated," you have a real prospect for digital transformation, modern SaaS replacement, or infrastructure modernization tools.
-TechnologyChecker's detection engine tracks all three signals across 50M+ domains, which makes this multi-signal filtering practical at scale.
+TechnologyChecker's detection engine tracks all three signals across 29.9 million active domains, which makes this multi-signal filtering practical at scale.
 Protocol data is the macro filter.
 Technology fingerprinting is the micro filter.
 In our own data, the number of globally reachable domains that match "HTTP/1.1 + TLS 1.2 + outdated CMS" as a combined filter is a few hundred thousand.
 Small enough to be an actionable sales list, not just a market sizing exercise.

 David Thomson